Boy Abducted After His Mother's Murder Now Safe; Manhunt Continues For Boy's Father

 CHICAGO (CBS) — After police say his mother and uncle were murdered and he was abducted, 1-year-old K’Marion Hebron is now safe.
 He was dropped off outside a Riverdale police station.
 Police are not saying who brought the little boy to the station, but soon after they issued an AMBER Alert for the 1-year-old, the child showed up.
 The man accused of taking him and killing his mother and uncle was still on the run Friday night.

-Clarence Hebron is accused of abducting his son from a home in Riverdale where police discovered the bodies of his mother, Jessica Beal, and her brother, Damien Beal.
+Clarence Hebron is accused of abducting his son from a home in Riverdale where police discovered the bodies of his mother, Jessica Beal, and her brother, Damian Beal.

 Emotional family members went to the house, trying to figure out exactly what happened inside.
 Police found the mother and brother murdered Friday morning, but it wasn’t until later into the investigation they realized Jessica’s son was also missing.